pieteradejong/imessage-analysis/README.md

 # iMessage Analysis

-# Project prupose and audience
+# Purpose and audience

-Purpose: enable programmatic analysis my own iMessages, since I find my iPhone and Mac iMessage apps lacking in that area.

-Target audience: developers, who know how to "copy your iMessage chat database file, likely `chat.db` into your project folder."
+Enable programmatic analysis of iMessages which are commonly used on Apple devices.

+Target audience: any iMessage user, current or past.
+Project requires direct `read` access to the relevant database file, so currently requires minor technical skills.

 ## Usage / Requirements

-* Expects database file to be in same directory as `analysis.py`
-* For this script to read your iMessages database file, it needs permission to do so.
-You can add the relevant application, e.g. Terminal, iTerm, or other, in System Preferences -> Security & Privacy -> Full Disk Access.
-Do so at your own risk.
-* iMessage data is loaded from the `[chat].db` file stored on your Mac.
-This may require your Messages app to be configured to sync with between iPhone and Mac.
-So you need **read-access** to `chat.db`.
-Write access is not required, and this package makes no changes to this file.
-Any changes only happen to copies of the file.
+* All relevant iMessage personal data is stored in `chat.db`.
+The project requires `read` access to this file, and for now, it must be in the same directory as `analysis.py`.
+For now, this must be done manually.
+* Further, for this file to contain up-to-date data, you must have sync enabled between your iPhone and your Mac laptop/computer.

 ### Quick note on local Message files, on Mac
 * `[HOME_FOLDER/]Library/Messages/chat.db` - actual chat data.